Martina McBride turns NYC pink to fight breast cancer

 "My first thought was, 'I wonder if people will be uncomfortable when they hear this' because the writers use words that aren't typically found in songs," McBride said.
 "My next thought was, 'it would be pretty brave to record a song like this,' and then I thought, 'I'm recording this song.'
 All that went through my head in about 15 seconds."

-The New York performance comes three days after the singer releases "Eleven," her debut album for Republic Nashville, a new label that is only one of several big changes for her.
+The New York performance comes three days after the singer releases "Eleven," her debut album for Republic Records, a new label that is only one of several big changes for her.

 "One day you look up and realize 'This isn't working anymore'," McBride said of her career.
 "I need to surround myself with positive people, people who are passionate and excited about my music.
 I have found that at Republic."